Coin Metrics' State of the Network: Issue 149

 Macro Environment Grips Crypto Assets

 Bitcoin (BTC) finished the quarter in the green, up roughly 2% and returning back above $45K.
 BTC beat out most other crypto assets in Q1.
 Coin Metrics’ CMBI 10 Excluding Bitcoin (CMBI10EX), which measures the return of a basket of the next 10 largest crypto assets after BTC weighted by their free-float market caps, finished the quarter down about 11%.
-Most crypto assets underperformed gold on the quarter, which finished up ~5% amidst the geopolitical uncertainty.
+But most crypto asset’s underperformed gold on the quarter, which finished up ~5% amidst geopolitical uncertainty.

 Despite a late-quarter rally in March, prices for most major crypto assets were down to start 2022.
-The following chart shows returns by month and for the full quarter for a selection of assets, ranked from highest quarterly return to lowest quarterly return.
+The following chart shows quarterly and monthly returns for a selection of assets, ranked from highest quarterly return to lowest quarterly return.

 But with Yuga Labs purchasing the rights to CryptoPunks and the launch of new marketplaces like LooksRare and adoption of aggregators like genie.xyz and gem.xyz, the NFT market is showing signs of maturation and continued development.